 Born in Scotland and a Graduate of Aberdeen University, Alistair trained in a wide variety of hospital posts as a junior doctor.
 After working as a GP in a semi-rural part of Scotland he emigrated with his wife and 3 children to New Zealand and worked in Matamata, then Hamilton moving to Newtown Medical Centre in 2012.
 Alistair is a keen runner (2 marathons in last 4 years- no more!) and also plays proper football (soccer) in the Wellington Masters league.
-Alistair enjoys paediatrics and also works a regular gynaecology outpatient hospital clinic.
+Alistair enjoys paediatrics and also previously worked a regular gynaecology out patient hospital clinic for many years.

 Jill was born in Taranaki, where she knew a number of nice cows, then migrated as far south as possible to university in Dunedin.
 Equipped with a degree in Zoology and a cello, and no prospect of a job she embarked on a medical degree.
 Jill travelled north again to The Best Little Capital in the World for her clinical years and then trained in General Practice.
 After a year out in Melbourne and Europe, a locum job at Newtown Medical Centre turned into a life’s sentence work.
 Jill has delivered a few thousand babies and now helps make them at Fertility Associates.
 She also helps women in the throes of menopause and in the course of the twenty years the Wellington Menopause Clinic has been running, has joined them herself.
 Jill’s passions are her four “puddy tats”, the International Arts Festival (three weeks holiday in March every second year) and, oh yes, cows.